 They are provided by the author(s) of the source article.
 They are taken

 directly from source article and are identified as keywords in the source

-KeyWords Plus® are index terms created by Thomson Reuters
+KeyWords Plus® are index terms generated from the titles

-of the article being indexed.
-KeyWords Plus augments traditional
+of cited articles.
+KeyWords Plus augments traditional keyword or title

 A list of records that you marked from either the Results page or the Full